Download job description

 Some projects come with a fairly consistent time requirement, many projects don’t.
 While our approach is flexible, you should be available for some meetings during traditional work hours.
 Teams will agree upon the time needed for each phrase at the outset, accommodating interns’ calendars as best possible, yet expecting this may also require non-traditional scheduling and at times long hours.
 To date, workweeks have varied from 20-40 hours and have begun each day with a full team check-in at 10am ET.

 The program is timeboxed by seasons and/or terms, with some projects being transitioned from one team to another across several cohorts.
 Interns will generally work with Normal>Next for 2 to 4 months.
-Positions for 2021 winter, spring, and summer terms are open now.

-For additional information, see https://normalnext.org/intern-program/.
+For more information, see https://normalnext.org/intern-program/.

 For consideration, please submit a resume and cover letter, including how you learned of the position and your timeframe to firstname.lastname@example.org